microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 * **CustomControlLibrary:** This is the project, which contains your actual custom control(s).

-* **CustomControlLibrary.Package:** This is the project which creates the NuGet package.
+* **CustomControlLibrary.Package:** This is the project which creates the control library's NuGet package.
 This NuGet package organizes the individual control designer components for the DesignToolsServer server process and the Visual Studio client process in respective folders, so that the required parts are available for the processes at design time.

 ### Invoking Type Editors, In Process vs. Out-Of-Process

-In the classic framework, invoking of a type editor is a straightforward procedure.
-Here is what happens, when the user starts to edit a value of a property by opening a type editor via the Visual Studio’s property browser:
+In the classic framework, invoking of a Type Editor is a straightforward procedure.
+Here is what happens, when the user starts to edit a value of a property by opening a Type Editor via the Visual Studio’s property browser:

 * The user wants to set a value for a property of a control which either doesn’t have a default string representation (like an image or a sound file) or is a composite property type, which demands a more complex user interaction.
-A type editor for that property type is defined by the `EditorAttribute` (see class `CustomPropertyStore` in the template project as an example).
+A Type Editor for that property type is defined by the `EditorAttribute` (see class `CustomPropertyStore` in the template project as an example).

-* The custom type editor class, which is usually provided along with the type the custom control provides for that special property, is instantiated when the user clicks on the …-Button in the property’s cell of Visual Studio’s property browser.
+* The custom Type Editor class, which is usually provided along with the type the custom control provides for that special property, is instantiated when the user clicks on the …-Button in the property’s cell of Visual Studio’s property browser.

-* The property browser now calls the `EditValue` method of the type editor and passes the value of the property to set.
-In other words: The type editor receives the instance of the custom property.
+* The property browser now calls the `EditValue` method of the Type Editor and passes the value of the property to set.
+In other words: The Type Editor receives the instance of the custom property.
 In the example of the `BackgroundImage` property of the Button control, the instance would be the actual image.
 In our template example, that instance would be of type `CustomPropertyStore`.

-* The type editor now gets the `UIDialogService`, which enables the type editor to display a modal (WinForms) dialog in the context of Visual Studio.
+* The Type Editor now gets the `UIDialogService`, which enables the type editor to display a modal (WinForms) dialog in the context of Visual Studio.
   It is important to show the dialog in the context of Visual Studio, because otherwise Windows message processing queues of different processes would run